patelisha1/Progress-Report/README.md

 #### What have you not done for your project yet?

 I still have to add some final touches and ensure everything is correct.
-I also want to add something else to my project, such as some sort of graphic or image if possible.
+I also want to add something else to my project, such as some sort of graphic, image, or different colored fonts if possible.
 #### What problems, if any, have you encountered?

 So far, I have not encountered any problems in my madlibs project.